coralogix/terraform-coralogix-cloudflare/README.md

 ```

 By default, the integration will set application_name as Cloudflare, and subsystem_name as the data set name if values are not specified.

+WARNING: Breaking Change in version 1.10 - New output_options added in cloudflare/cloudflare

 ## Authors